raziehna/fair-inference-on-outcomes/README.md

 In situations where the PSE is not identifiable, we suggest three classes of approaches: more assumptions that yield identification, if they are sensible, inclusion of additional paths that renders the PSE identified (but at the cost of including “fair” paths in our measure of discrimination), or relying on non-parametric bounds for the non-identified PSE [8].
 In cases where we wish to regularize the outcome prediction model, we use tools from semi-parametric inference to give estimators g(.) which yield consistent estimates of the PSE regardless of the chosen outcome model.

-We illustrate our approach to fair inference via the COMPAS dataset [2] where we are interested in predicting risk of recidivism among African-Americans and Caucasians.
-Data includes race denoted by A, prior convictions as the mediator denoted by M, demographic information such as age and gender collected in C, and recidivism indicator Y .
-We define discrimination via the direct path from race to recidivism.
-The effect along this path is called natural direct effect (NDE) [9, 6].
-We obtained the posterior sample representation of E[Y |A, M, C] via both regular and constrained BART [10].
-Under the unconstrained posterior, the NDE (on the odds ratio scale) was equal to 1.3, which implies that the odds of recidivism would have been 1.3 times higher if we hypothetically would have changed the race from Caucasian to African-American.
-Using unconstrained BART, our prediction accuracy on the test set was 67.8%, removing treatment from the outcome model dropped the accuracy to 64.0%, while using constrained BART lead to the accuracy of 66.4%.
-As expected, dropping an informative feature led to greater decrease in accuracy, compared to simply constraining the outcome model to obey the constraint on the NDE.
-Our approach, by definition, cannot do better than classifiers based on the full maximum likelihood estimator, since such an estimator uses data as well as possible under correctly specified models.
-The idea behind our proposal is to use the data as well as possible while also remaining fair.

 One of the advantages of our approach is it can be readily extended to concepts like affirmative action and “the wage gap” in a way that matches human intuition.
 One methodological difficulty with our approach is the need for a computationally challenging constrained optimization problem.
 An alternative is to think about reparameterizing the observed data likelihood in terms of causal parameter for an arbitrary PSE (which is currently an open problem).